 BYD stands for Build Your Dreams, and it is probably the biggest manufacturer you’ve never heard of.
 Having started as a battery manufacturer in 1995, it’s been selling passenger cars in China for many years and is one of the biggest Chinese brands, having sold 1.8 million cars in 2022.
 More than that, BYD makes all of the parts that it needs in-house, from the new ‘Blade’ batteries to the seat upholstery and every other part of the vehicle, which gives it an advantage over rivals that rely heavily on third-party parts manufacturers.

-BYD is already making inroads into European markets with its electric vehicles and plug-in hybrid cars.
-It’s entering the UK market in spring 2023 with its pure-electric family car, the BYD Atto 3, which is pitched at a similar price to the slightly smaller VW ID.3 and Kia Niro EV, in line with BYD’s intention to position itself as a lower-premium brand.
+BYD is already making big inroads into European markets with its electric vehicles and plug-in hybrid cars.
+It entered the UK market in spring 2023 with its pure-electric family car, the BYD Atto 3, which is pitched at a similar price to the slightly smaller VW ID.3 and Kia Niro EV, in line with BYD’s intention to position itself as a lower-premium brand.
+Its rotating infotainment touchscreen is a novel touch.

-Company sources have confirmed that there will be a smaller, ‘B-segment’ car to rival the Peugeot e-208 or Renault Zoe coming to the UK in the near future, too.
-The BYD Tang seven-seat SUV (a rival for the Volvo XC90) and BYD Han saloon (a rival for the Audi A7) are already on sale in some European markets, and it’s possible that they’ll be coming to UK showrooms, albeit not for a couple of years.
+Since then, the company has launched a variety of cars in quick succession.
+There’s the BYD Dolphin, a smaller, ‘B-segment’ electric hatchback to rival the Peugeot e-208, Renault Zoe and Vauxhall Corsa Electric, and the BYD Seal, which is a midsize Chinese EV saloon aimed squarely at the Tesla model 3.
+And, it won’t be long until we see the Atto 3 (an SUV that’s slightly smaller than the Atto 3) and the Sealion 7 (an SUV that’s larger).
+The BYD Tang seven-seat SUV (a rival for the Volvo XC90) and BYD Han saloon (a rival for the Audi A7) are already on sale in some European markets, and it’s possible that they’ll be coming to UK showrooms in the fullness of time.

 Omoda is a new brand that has been launched by Chery Automobile Ltd. Chery itself was founded in 1997, and is a very well-established company in China.
 It sold 1.2m passenger cars in 2022, and has been one of China’s top exporters for many years.